gkhabas76/hello-world/README.md

 # hello-world
 This is the hello world repository of the learning purpose.

 Hello! guys.
-I am leraning something new.
+I am learning something new.